Graphical functions in even dimensions: Gegenbauer factorization

 where the integration is along the boundary of the unit disc $E$.
 With the residue theorem in the complex $\hat{z}$-plane one can calculate the left hand side for $f(Z\hat{z})$ instead of ${}^2\!f_G(Z\hat{z})$.
 This gives functions $g_k(Z)$ for $k\in\{1,2,\ldots,\lambda-1\}$.
 We get (see (\ref{sinort}))

 Proposition \ref{proppf4} states that the subtraction is in the kernel of the differential operator on the right hand side of (\ref{eq2av}). \item It is unclear in which cases the transformation from $f_G(z)$ to ${}^2\!f_G(z)$ maps GSVHs to GSVHs: The transformation from $Z,\hat z$ back to $z$, $\zz$ requires taking square roots which, in general, does not close in the space of GSVHs.
-In practice, ${}^2\!f_G(z)$ often is a GSVH. \item The convolution product in (\ref{geg2}) can be calculated by a residue theorem on $\sS\sV_{\{0,1,\infty\}}$ (Theorem 2.29 in \cite{gf}).
+Conversely, it can be proved that $f_G$ is a GSVH if ${}^2\!f_G(z)$ is a GSVH (Section 8 in \cite{GSVH}).
+By experiment, we find that ${}^2\!f_G(z)$ often is a GSVH.
+The authors are not aware of an example where $f_G$ is a GSVH but ${}^2\!f_G(z)$ is not. \item The convolution product in (\ref{geg2}) can be calculated by a residue theorem on $\sS\sV_{\{0,1,\infty\}}$ (Theorem 2.29 in \cite{gf}).
 One, however, needs two sets of complex conjugated variables $x,\xx$ and $z,\zz$ which slows down the calculation and potentially leads out of the space of GSVHs. \end{enumerate} \end{remark}

 Even if it closes in GSVHs, Gegenbauer factorization is time and memory consuming.
 In \cite{Shlog} it is only implemented for special cases in four dimensions.
 Although Gegenbauer splits are rare, Theorem \ref{thm4} is a powerful tool to calculated some irreducible graphical functions.